Human trafficking in Turkey: Prosecution (2008)

-Protection
+Protection (2008)

 The government continued its victim assistance efforts; however international donors stepped in to help remedy a funding shortfall for one trafficking shelter during the reporting period.
 Although there was no interruption in core services, a funding shortfall forced one shelter to forego staff salaries and divert other resources in order to finance these core services.
 A lack of consistent and guaranteed funding for Turkey’s trafficking shelters weakened the government’s overall protection efforts in 2007.
 The government has reported that it is focused on finding a long-term financial solution to this problem.
 NGO-run shelters provided care to 109 trafficking victims in 2007.
-In 2007, the government identified a total of 148 trafficking victims; IOM assisted 118 of these victims.
+In 2007, the government identified a total of 148 trafficking victims; the International Organization for Migration (IOM) assisted 118 of these victims.
 The remaining victims rejected the IOM referral mechanism and chose to return immediately to their countries, with their safe return guaranteed by the government.
 Four minor victims not formally referred to IOM for assistance were nonetheless assisted by the shelters and their welfare ensured by the Prime Ministry Social Services and Orphanages Directorate.
 The government encourages victims to participate in trafficking investigations and prosecutions, offers them free legal assistance, and offers legal alternatives to their removal to countries where they would face retribution or hardship.
 Foreign victims may apply for humanitarian visas and remain in Turkey up to six months with the option to extend for an additional six months; the government issued three humanitarian visas for victims in 2007.

 The government does not punish identified victims for crimes committed as a result of being trafficked.
 The alignment with legislation is crucial for coordinating and regulating international modern slave trafficking.
 International irregular migration continues to rise in Turkey.
-Compliance with international commitments made by the surrounding countries of Turkey in regarding smuggling will help to prevent organized crime.
+Compliance with international commitments made by the surrounding countries of Turkey regarding smuggling will help to prevent organized crime.
 As increased globalization leads to more globalization of irregular migration, the prevention implies the promotion of cooperation, coordination and the strengthening of legal migration channels.
 The government took steps to ensure the responsible and secure repatriation of trafficking victims by following specific exit procedures and contacting governments about their documentation and notifying them of subsequent repatriation.

-Turkey is an important destination for Armenian victims trafficked for sexual exploitation purposes, according to a 2007 joint OSCE-ILO-UNDP-ICMPD study, “Republic of Armenia Law Enforcement Anti-Trafficking Training Needs Assessment,” and a 2007 OSCE assessment, “Trafficking in Human Beings in the Republic of Armenia,” though comprehensive statistics are difficult to obtain.
+Turkey is an important destination for Armenian victims trafficked for sexual exploitation purposes, according to a 2007 joint study, “Republic of Armenia Law Enforcement Anti-Trafficking Training Needs Assessment,” by the Organization for Security and Co-operation in Europe (OSCE), International Labour Organization (ILO), United Nations Development Programme (UNDP), and International Centre for Migration Policy Development (ICMPD), as well as a 2007 OSCE assessment, “Trafficking in Human Beings in the Republic of Armenia,” though comprehensive statistics are difficult to obtain.
 The Government of Turkey did not report identifying any victims from Armenia in 2007, but Armenian victims have been identified and assisted in previous reporting periods.